Mo-ASayed/Team-Alpha/README.md

-# Threat Composer Tool: A Threat Modeling and Security Assessment Solution
+# Threat Composer Tool: A Threat Modelling and Security Assessment Solution

-This project utilizes Amazon's open-source **Threat Composer Tool** – a robust solution that facilitates **threat modeling** to improve **security assessments**.
+This project utilises Amazon's open-source **Threat Composer Tool** – a robust solution that facilitates **threat modelling** to improve **security assessments**.
 By providing a structured framework and a prescriptive "Threat Grammar," the Threat Composer Tool empowers users to systematically build and manage threat models that can evolve alongside system development.
 [Explore the tool's dashboard here.](https://awslabs.github.io/threat-composer/workspaces/default/dashboard)

 ## Project Overview

-This project builds and deploys the Threat Composer Tool on **AWS** using **containerized microservices** orchestrated by **ECS** (Elastic Container Service) and provisioned through **Terraform**.
-This setup encompasses a comprehensive **end-to-end automation workflow** with containerization, CI/CD pipelines, and secure deployment, ensuring a seamless and robust development-to-production experience.
+This project builds and deploys the Threat Composer Tool on **AWS** using containerised microservices orchestrated by **ECS** (Elastic Container Service) and provisioned through **Terraform**.
+This setup encompasses a comprehensive **end-to-end automation workflow** with containerisation, CI/CD pipelines, and secure deployment, ensuring a seamless and robust development-to-production experience.

 ---

-### 🚀 Threat Modeling Purpose and Benefits
+### 🚀 Threat Modelling Purpose and Benefits

-The **Threat Composer Tool** aims to streamline the threat modeling process by providing an organized framework to:
+The **Threat Composer Tool** aims to streamline the threat modelling process by providing an organised framework to:

 - **Identify** potential security threats in a structured and thorough manner 🕵️‍♂️
 - **Document** threats consistently, enabling clear and transparent communication 📜